This page covers general FAQs about the WFOT and its processes. For more specific FAQ about Programmes, please visit the relevant webpage.

 I would like to be an individual member of the WFOT but there is no occupational therapist association in my country.

-If your country presently does not have a national member association, WFOT suggests you contact the national member associations bordering your country and enquire if you are able to join their membership.
+If your country presently does not have a national member association, WFOT suggests you contact the WFOT Member Organisation(s) bordering your country and enquire if you are able to join their membership.

 How can I obtain a WFOT membership certificate?